 - You should put underwear bottoms over your boxers.
 They will provide additional water protection

-- Waterproof pants made from soft, flexible material are ideal for snowboarding
+- Waterproof pants or snow pants made from soft, flexible material are ideal for snowboarding since they will keep you nice and dry and will help block out chilly winds.

 - Beginner snowboarders often make the mistake of wearing cotton or synthetic material hoodies—however, we strongly recommend a wool or fleece sweater.